Mike Crossey: Career

-He has since produced and mixed albums by Nothing But Thieves, Foals, Keane, Jake Bugg, Tribes, Blood Red Shoes, The Enemy, The Kooks, and Razorlight.
+He has since produced and mixed albums by Nothing but Thieves, Foals, Keane, Jake Bugg, Tribes, Blood Red Shoes, The Enemy, The Kooks, and Razorlight.

 After studying the sonic nature of BBC Radio One's transmissions, frequency and compression, Mike has developed a solid reputation of creating separate radio mixes specifically suited for the channel.
 He has done so for acts such as The Black Keys.

 2012–2015: Mixing for The 1975, Twenty One Pilots, Jake Bugg, Wolf Alice

 Moving to London in 2012, Crossey embarked on an ambitious year.
 He mixed the acclaimed Ben Howard album Every Kingdom and Two Door Cinema Club's sophomore Beacon.

 Working with a young Nottingham songwriter Jake Bugg, Crossey produced and mixed the singer's eponymous debut album Jake Bugg, which was certified platinum in the UK.
 The album was a commercial and critical success – receiving a 9/10 in NME and 81/100 on metacritic.

-In 2012 Mike produced the Top 10 album for The View's Cheeky for a Reason and mixed The Courteeners' third album ANNA which debuted at number two.
+In 2012, Crossey produced the Top 10 album for The View's Cheeky for a Reason and mixed The Courteeners' third album ANNA which debuted at number two.

-He produced Manchester act The 1975's self-titled debut album, the American band The Gaslight Anthem's fifth album Get Hurt and the track "The Judge" off of Twenty One Pilots' fourth studio album, Blurryface.
+He produced Manchester act The 1975's self-titled debut album, the American band The Gaslight Anthem's fifth album Get Hurt and the track "The Judge" from Twenty One Pilots' fourth studio album, Blurryface.

 Crossey also produced the Wolf Alice album My Love Is Cool in 2015 which received a 9/10 score from NME.

-2015–2019: Producing for The 1975, Nothing But Thieves, Walk The Moon, MUNA, Half-Alive
+2015–2019: Producing for The 1975, Nothing But Thieves, Walk The Moon, MUNA, Half Alive

-Relocating to LA in 2015, he produced The 1975's second album, entitled I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It- the album received significant critical praise upon its release in 2016.
+Relocating to Los Angeles in 2015, he produced The 1975's second album, entitled I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It- the album received critical praise upon its release in 2016.

-In 2017 he scored a no2 UK album with British band Nothing But Thieves's second album Broken Machine which he produced, mixed and contributing to writing.
+In 2017, he steered Nothing But Thieves's second album Broken Machine, which he produced, mixed and contributing to writing.

-He produced the third Walk the Moon album What If Nothing, including single One Foot - the highest selling alternative single of the year.
+He produced the third Walk the Moon album, What If Nothing, including single "One Foot" - the highest selling alternative single of the year.

-In 2018 he continued his relationship with The 1975 - mixing the album while the band took over production detail.
-He produced LANY's acclaimed second album, Malibu Nights, as well as an album for Billy Raffoul and mixed songs for Hozier.
-Crossey produced LAUV and LANY's collaborative track, Mean It, released 14 November 2019.
-MUNA's Number One Fan - the first from the Crossey produced album.
-He produced 4 songs off the 2019 Half-Alive album Now, Not Yet.
+In 2018, he continued his relationship with The 1975 - mixing the album while the band took over production detail.
+He produced LANY's second album, Malibu Nights, as well as an album for Billy Raffoul and mixed songs for Hozier.
+Crossey produced LAUV and LANY's collaborative track, "Mean It", which was released on 14 November 2019.
+He produced four songs on the 2019 Half Alive album, Now, Not Yet.

-2020–present: Producing for YUNGBLUD, Noah Cyrus, Jake Wesley Rodgers, The Killers
+2020–2022: Producing for YUNGBLUD, Noah Cyrus, Jake Wesley Rodgers, The Killers

-Crossey continued to revisit productions or mixing with the likes of LANY and The 1975 on their albums in 2020.
+Crossey continued to revisit productions or mixing with LANY and The 1975 on their albums in 2020.